sillycowvalley/Hopper/README.md

 Hopper currently works on the 6502 and on RP2040/RP2350 microcontrollers.

 Developing for the 6502 and MCUs is a first class IDE experience: source for both the editor (with syntax highlighting) and the full symbolic source-level debugger are included (written in Hopper, of course).
-The debugger works live on the desktop accross the regular serial connection to your device.
+The debugger works live on the desktop across the regular serial connection to your device.

 ## Toolset
-All of these tools are written in Hopper and run and the Hopper Runtime on the desktop.
+All of these tools are written in Hopper and run on the Hopper Runtime on the desktop.

 ### Shell
-The shell is the main windows when running under on the desktop.
+The shell is the main window when running on the desktop.
 It is a command line interface written in Hopper that has also been ported to run on RP2040/RP2350 MCUs (via serial).
 Type `help` or `man` for the list of available commands.

 ### Preprocess